How participation works

 You begin with a calibration phase focused on safety, workflow, and expectations.
-You work alongside supervisors in supported spot clinics.
-Gradually, as patterns become familiar, independence increases.
-Throughout, advice and supervision remain available.
-If in doubt, referral remains the correct and supported decision.
+You work alongside supervisors in structured spot clinics.
+As patterns become familiar, independence increases.
+Support remains available throughout, and if you are unsure, referral remains the correct and supported decision.

 The DermCAP model supports calibration, supervised learning, gradual progression, and ongoing access to advice within routine clinical practice.